Kyrela/Kyrela/README.md

 ## My Actual Projects 💾

-I don't have much time to devote to my personal projects because of the work I have to do for my studies, but here is a list of the projects I am currently doing on a personal basis:
+I don't have much time to devote to my personal projects, but here is a list of the projects I am currently doing on a personal basis:
 - A Discord bot aiming to improve social medias embeds, named [FixTweetBot](https://github.com/Kyrela/FixTweetBot)
 - A personnal lib and core for programming with discord.py, named [discore](https://github.com/Kyrela/discore)
 - I also give a hand to other people on source-available projects (like on [MS-Rewards-Farmer](https://github.com/klept0/MS-Rewards-Farmer))